 Headwaters Is All About Accessible Bamboo Fly Rods

-Headwaters bamboo fly rods are just a slightly darkened bamboo and rubbed out for an elegant matte finish.
-The reelseat has elegant burled wood insert and double locking nuts to keep your reel secure.
+Headwaters Deluxe Series bamboo fly rods are a slightly darkened bamboo and rubbed out for an elegant matte finish.
+The reelseat has an elegant burled wood insert and double locking nuts to keep your reel secure.
 The cork grip is a reversed half wells.
 The guides are wrapped red with a black tip.
 And the stripping guide is dressed out in classic agate.

 The St. Joe Class Fly Reel